dvalenciar/Action-Frame-Prediction/README.md

    </p>

    <p align="center">
-    Centre for Automation and Robotic Engineering Science, University of Auckland.
+    • Centre for Automation and Robotic Engineering Science, University of Auckland •
    </p>
 <h4 align="center">Official repository of the paper</h4>